ShaunCurtis/Blazr.BaseComponents/readme.md

 ## Summing Up

-Hopefully I've demonstrated how to step away from the expensive `ComponentBase` in your Blazor applications.
+I've demonstrated that you don't need to be stuck with `ComponentBase` in your Blazor applications.

 Take the plunge.

-If you start using them, you'll find that `BlazrControlBase` satisfies almost all your needs.
+Start using my component suite.
+Make `BlazrControlBase` your main base component.

-Though I've included `BlazrComponentBase`, I never use it.
+I've included `BlazrComponentBase`, but I must confess to never using it.
 I only use `ComponentBase` where I used components that inherit from it such as the `InputBase` edit controls.

 ## Appendix